njbear136/NJ-in-Element/README.md

 ## What's Inside(The pages)

+- **Home page**: Main page with a small description of what the webpage is about, the title of the webpage and buttons to navigate to the other pages.
 - **My Art**: Click to expand and view my full artwork with descriptions.
 - **Projects**: Showcase of my coding and robotics work.
 - **About Me**: My personal bio and a bit about me.